 In September 2002, Regents International School Pattaya introduced the International Baccalaureate (IB) Diploma Programme, with a total of 9 students graduating in July of 2004.
-We have grown to the point where this year (2020) more than 50 students will be undertaking their exams in May.
-Within the Diploma Programme, students can study the full IB Diploma or study a range of courses suited to their interests and abilities working towards our Regents' Diploma.
+We have grown to the point where this year (2020) more than 50 students will be undertaking their diploma exams in May.

-The IB Diploma Programme's mission statement reflects the mission statement of Regents International School Pattaya, its aims and Round Square philosophy.
+The IB Diploma Programme, as reflected in its mission statement, also reflects the mission statement of Regents International School Pattaya, its aims and Round Square philosophy.
 It is a two-year course of study for students aged sixteen to nineteen and is designed to be broad, comprehensive and academically demanding.
-Students take up to six DP courses and therefore maintain a breadth of study across a range of disciplines similar to that experienced in Key Stage 4.
-However, sixth form students study those subjects in much greater depth.
-For these reasons, the IB Diploma Programme is best suited to students who are highly motivated and committed to serious study.
-Indeed, motivation, organisation and hard work could be said to be the prime prerequisites for successful study at this level.
+All IB Diploma students take six subjects and therefore maintain a breadth of study across a range of disciplines similar to that experienced in Key Stage 4.
+In addition to this, IB students study those subjects in much greater depth.
+For these reasons, it is best suited to students who are highly motivated and committed to serious study.
+Indeed, motivation, organisation and hard work could be said to be the prime pre-requisites for successful study at this level.

 Learning how to learn and to evaluate information critically is an important part of the IB Diploma Programme.

-Emphasis is placed on this through the Theory of Knowledge course for IB Diploma candidates, but more importantly, it is an integral part of each subject's curriculum in both diplomas.
-This emphasis on critical thinking and evaluative skills over mere content acquisition sets the IB Diploma and the Regents diploma apart from other post-16 qualifications.
+Emphasis is placed on this through the Theory of Knowledge course but more importantly, it is an integral part of each subject's curriculum.

+This emphasis on critical thinking and evaluative skills over mere content acquisition sets the IB Diploma apart from other post-16 qualifications.
 In addition, students have sufficient flexibility of choice in their subjects to allow them to follow their interests, whilst the deliberate combination of breadth and depth equips students with the skills and attitudes they require for higher education or employment.
 The students' programmes help to engender international understanding and responsible citizenship.

-The sixth form at Regents is based on the foundation that we are all part of a globalised and integrated world; it is designed to equip these young adults with an education that allows them to live and to succeed in this rapidly changing environment.
+The IB Diploma at Regents is based on the foundation that we are all part of a globalised and integrated world; it is designed to equip these young adults with an education that allows them to live and to succeed in this rapidly changing environment.
+Because the IB Diploma extends beyond the classroom and incorporates individual research with the Extended Essay, it challenges students to consider the nature of knowledge in Theory of Knowledge and encourages them to participate in the community around them and develop their interests and leadership skills through Creativity, Activity and Service, it truly is a well-rounded and unparalleled choice for education.